-The innermost core is the medulla, although not everyone’s hair has this.
-People with thick hair tend to have medulla and those with thin hair may not.
+The innermost core is the medulla, although not everyone’s strands have this.
+People with thick locks tend to have medulla and those with thin hair may not.

 Growth starts from the papilla in the root bulb.
 According to Gorkom, “Growth starts from the bottom up, pushing up the hair through the follicle.”
 There are blood vessels that surround the root and feed it to create more cells.
 The cells then divide to add to the strand, which in turn causes it to grow.

 4. Keratin Loss

 Your outer cuticle deteriorates when your locks get severely damaged.
 This can be due to using heat, chemical treatments and even mechanical processes (brush/combing etc.).
 The interlocking layers that shield the inner core of the strand open and tear, causing the cortex to lose protein.”This makes it weaker on the inside,” Gorkom states, “but the loss of cuticles (also protein) leaves the hair rough and dull.”

 To protect your hair from damage, be sure to use a heat protectant, like TRESemmé Thermal Creations Heat Tamer Spray, before blow-drying or heat-styling.

 You can further strengthen your strands by washing with a keratin infused wash duo, like Suave Professionals Keratin Infusion Smoothing Shampoo and Conditioner.